-AHSL 5463 Adult Language Assessment & Intervention (4:3:1) Effects of normal aging on communication.
+AHSL 5463 Adult Language Assessment & Intervention (4:4:4:0:0) Effects of normal aging on communication.
 Assessment and intervention models for acquired adult language disorders (e.g. aphasia, dementia, traumatic brain injury).
 Medical terminology and report writing will also be included.
 ISBN: 978-078176981-5; ISBN: 978-142834057-2

-AHSL 5466 Augmentative and Alternative Communication (4:4:0) A study of the emerging area of augmentative and alternative communication, including a perspective on how these alternative and augmentative systems fit within the broad area of communication development and disorders.
-ISBN: 978-1-5-5766684-0
+AHSL 5466 Augmentative and Alternative Communication (4:4:4:0:0) A study of the emerging area of augmentative and alternative communication, including a perspective on how these alternative and augmentative systems fit within the broad area of communication development and disorders.
+ISBN: 978-1598571967

-AHSL 6000 Master's Thesis May have 2 enrollments for credit.
+AHSL 6000 Master's Thesis (v:v:0:v:v) May have 2 enrollments for credit.
 Consent of instructor is required.
 No textbook is required.

-AHSL 6001 Master's Thesis May have 2 enrollments for credit.
+AHSL 6001 Master's Thesis (v:v:0:0:v) May have 2 enrollments for credit.
 Consent of instructor is required.
 No textbook is required.

-AHSL 6002 Master's Thesis May have 2 enrollments for credit.
+AHSL 6002 Master's Thesis (v:v:0:0:v) May have 2 enrollments for credit.
 Consent of instructor is required.
 No textbook is required.

-AHSL 6003 Master's Thesis May have 2 enrollments for credit.
+AHSL 6003 Master's Thesis (v:v:0:0:v) May have 2 enrollments for credit.
 Consent of instructor is required.
 No textbook is required.